 Selections include the following:

-Note: At least 15 units in the program must be in upper-level (3000-level or higher) courses.
+Note: At least 15 units in this program must be taken in upper-level (3000-level or higher) courses.

 This program is offered either mostly or fully online.
 Students entering the U.S. on an F-1 or J-1 Visa must enroll in a program full time.
 F-1 students are only permitted to enroll in one online course per semester and J-1 students may only enroll in non-credit online courses that do not count toward their degree program.
 WashU Continuing & Professional Studies (CAPS) cannot guarantee face-to-face enrollment options each semester of full time enrollment, therefore cannot issue an I-20 or DS 2019 to F-1 and J-1 students for this program.
 If you are an F-1 or J-1 student and wish to enroll in a CAPS program while here on a Visa, please contact our recruitment team to discuss your options for face-to-face program enrollment.
 F-1 and J-1 students should not enroll in online courses or programs without first consulting the university’s Office for International Students and Scholars (OISS).